ploomber/ploomber/CONTRIBUTING.md

 ```

 If we're unsure that our instructions are applicable under this scenario, we
-should be explicit about that in our message, and have something like:
+should be explicit about that in our message and have something like:

 > If having issues with X, try [instruction on how to fix it]